 After serving wherever orders dictated, you can now choose preferred weather and geography.
 Consider how climate affects your daily life, hobbies, and health.
 Seasonal affective disorder impacts some people strongly, while others struggle with extreme heat.

 Think about what outdoor activities matter to you.
-Mountains, beaches, deserts, and forests each offer unique opportunities.
 If you're an avid skier, living far from mountains will limit that passion.
-If you crave beach access, landlocked locations may leave you unfulfilled.
+If you crave beach access, landlocked locations may leave you craving the water.

 Lifestyle and Culture